dennislwm/netlify-hugo-tldr/content/en/posts/look-mum-no-servers.md

 ---
 ## What To Do Next

-You can further extend your code or configuration in several meaningful ways:
+You can elevate your bot's capabilities by:

-1. Reduce wait time - Instead of a using a workflow delay step in the Pipeline configuration, you may replace this step with sending the results directly from the GitHub Actions pipeline to your Telegram bot.
+1. **Minimizing Wait Times**: Streamline results delivery by integrating direct feedback mechanisms from GitHub Actions to your Telegram bot.
-2. Add a new command - You can add new commands and actions to your Telegram bot to perform other tasks, such as transcribe a YouTube video, check next T-Bills auction dates, etc.
+2. **Expanding Functionality**: You can enrich your bot with new commands for diverse tasks, such as transcribe a YouTube video, check next T-Bills auction dates, etc.

+Embrace this journey to automate and innovate, shaping the future of how we interact with technology.

 * * *